ParthGoswami13/Credit_card_fraud_detection/README.md

 * You can improve this project by adding a small web demo (Flask or Streamlit) that lets a user upload a transaction and get a prediction.
 * Consider experimenting with cost-sensitive learning, anomaly detection methods, or feature attribution (SHAP) to explain model decisions.

-## License & Contact

-This project is released under the **MIT License** — include a `LICENSE` file in the repository if you want to apply it.
-If you want me to change the README (shorter, longer, or tailored for a portfolio), tell me and I will update it.

 ---

 **Short conclusion:**
 This repository contains a reproducible pipeline for credit card fraud detection with clear steps for data handling, modeling, evaluation, and reproducibility.
 Use the notebook to explore, train, and evaluate models; then add improvements as desired.